vsakkas/sydney.py/README.md

 ### Prerequisites

-To use Sydney.py you first need to extract the `_U` cookie from [Bing](https://bing.com).
+To use Sydney.py you first need to extract the `_U` cookie from the Bing Chat sidebar.
 The `_U` cookie is used to authenticate your requests to the Bing Chat API.

-To get the `_U` cookie, follow these steps:
+To get the `_U` cookie, follow these steps on Microsoft Edge:
-- Log in to [Bing](https://bing.com) using your Microsoft account.
+- Open the Bing Chat side bar by clicking the top right Bing button.
+- Write a message on the chat dialog that appears.
-- Open the developer tools in your browser (usually by pressing `F12` or right-clicking and selecting `Inspect element`).
+- Open the developer tools in your browser (usually by pressing `F12` or right-clicking and selecting `Inspect`).
-- Select the `Storage` tab and click on the `Cookies` option to view all cookies associated with the website.
+- Select the `Application` tab and click on the `Cookies` option to view all cookies associated with `https://edgeservices.bing.com`.
 - Look for the `_U` cookie and click on it to expand its details.
 - Copy the value of the `_U` cookie (it should look like a long string of letters and numbers).